NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 $ kubectl get pods
 ```

-The EGX stack works as expected if the get pods command shows the pod status as completed.
+EGX stack works as expected if the get pods command shows the pod status as completed.

+### Validate the EGX Stack with an application from NGC
+Another option to validate EGX Stack is by running a demo application hosted on NGC.

+NGC is NVIDIA's GPU Optimized Software Hub.
+NGC provides a curated set of GPU-optimized software for AI, HPC, and Visualization.
+The content provided by NVIDIA and third-party ISVs simplify building, customizing, and integrating GPU-optimized software into workflows, accelerating the time to solutions for users.

+Containers, pre-trained models, Helm charts for Kubernetes deployments, and industry-specific AI toolkit with software development kits (SDKs) hosted on NGC.
+For more information about how to deploy an application that hosted on NGC, the NGC Private Registry, please refer to this [NGC Registry Guide](https://github.com/erikbohnhorst/EGX-DIY-Node-Stack/blob/master/install-guides/NGC_Registry_Guide_v1.0.md).
+Visit the [public NGC documentation](https://docs.nvidia.com/ngc) for more information

-Another option to validate the EGX Stack is by running a demo application that is hosted on NGC.
-NGC is NVIDIA's hub for GPU-optimized software.
-The steps in this section use the publicly available DeepStream - Intelligent Video Analytics (IVA) demo application Helm Chart.
-The Application can be used to validate the full EGX Stack and test the connectivity of the EGX Stack to remote sensors.
-DeepStream delivers real-time AI based video and image understanding, as well as multi-sensor processing on GPUs.
+The steps in this section use the publicly available DeepStream - Intelligent Video Analytics (IVA) demo application Helm chart.
+The application can validate the full EGX Stack and test the connectivity of EGX Stack to remote sensors.
+DeepStream delivers real-time AI-based video and image understanding, as well as multi-sensor processing on GPUs.
 For additional information, please refer to the [Helm Chart](https://ngc.nvidia.com/catalog/helm-charts/nvidia:video-analytics-demo)

-There are two ways to configure the DeepStream - Intelligent Video Analytics Demo Application on your EGX DIY Stack
+There are two ways to configure the DeepStream - Intelligent Video Analytics Demo Application on your EGX Stack

 - Using a camera
 - Using the integrated video file (no camera required)